Mellstroy: 2024–present: Second rise to prominence

 In February 2024, due to a criminal case in the United Arab Emirates, he left for Turkey.
-In addition, Mellstroy stopped hosting trash streams.
+In addition, Mellstroy stopped hosting streams.
 In early 2024, he once again attracted attention on social media.
 During one of his streams, he invited viewers to earn money by creating content about him and posting it on TikTok, Instagram Reels, or YouTube Shorts: videos reaching one million views were rewarded with 200 US dollars, while those with 100,000 views received 20.
 Following this, users began to massively publish memes featuring him, which once again made Mellstroy a viral figure in the media space.
 As of March 2024, the blogger had paid out more than one million US dollars for videos featuring him.

 In late February 2024, Mellstroy announced the launch of a contest in which he promised large cash rewards — up to several tens of millions of rubles — for video greetings or subscriptions to his accounts from internationally known bloggers and athletes.
 According to the announced terms of the contest, Mellstroy offered monetary rewards for greetings and subscriptions from global celebrities.
 A video greeting from football players Lionel Messi, Cristiano Ronaldo, Kylian Mbappé, or Erling Haaland was valued at around 30 million Russian rubles.
 A similar amount was offered for a subscription from bloggers Logan Paul, IShowSpeed, KSI, or Khaby Lame, as well as for running across the field during the UEFA Champions League final with the Mellstroy logo painted on one’s body.
 A photo featuring his nickname at the summit of Mount Everest was rewarded with 45 million rubles, while writing his nickname on the Moon was promised a payment of 1 billion rubles.